Show us the lower price and we'll do more than match it, we'll beat it! Learn More

-Expat Explore is releasing a brand new tour, and this time we're discovering a part of the world we’ve never travelled to before: the Caucasus region.
+Expat Explore has released an incredible tour, and this time we're discovering a part of the world that offers an unrivalled and authentic travel experience: the Caucasus region.
 Located on the border of Eastern Europe and Western Asia, lies Azerbaijan, Georgia & Armenia - a region with amazing untapped travel opportunities and experiences.

 Nestled between the Black Sea and Caspian Sea lies the crossroads of Europe and Asia in the Caucasus region.
 Stroll through picturesque old towns, historic capitals, forests and into Orthodox monasteries in the most lush valleys.
-Have lunch with a Molokan family, explore the largest lake in Armenia and taste Georgian wine in the Kakheti province.
+Have lunch with a local family in their home, explore the largest lake in Armenia and taste Georgian wine in the Kakheti province.
 Even learn about the healing powers of the Sulfur Baths and take an off-road drive to the hidden Trinity church of Gergeti.
 On this tour we go to the heart of every destination to experience the rich and captivating history, culture and lifestyle of the South Caucasus countries.

 Why this Trip